Tinnitus, cervical spine instability, and neck pain

 In this study, the steroid was offered.
 Below we will demonstrate the benefits of dextrose Prolotherapy as an alternative.

 Clocking tinnitus and anti-migraine treatment: Tinnitus triggered by Migraine

-In February 2019, researchers wrote in the Clinical neurology and neurosurgery (7) of tinnitus being a symptom or manifestation of migraine headache.
-The treatment option they offered was an anti-migraine treatments to alleviate the audible ringing.
+In February 2019, researchers wrote in the Clinical Neurology and Neurosurgery (13) of tinnitus being a symptom or manifestation of migraine headaches.
+The treatment option they offered was an anti-migraine treatment to alleviate the audible ringing.
 Here is a brief review of the research.